 Fisheries and freshwater ecosystems

 I am always looking to do science that matters.
 I have studied the effects of riparian zone management on stream ecosystems, the effects of salmon stocking on fish and anglers and the effects of lake eutrophication on fishes.
 On the left is Jeff McKinnon and Ric Taylor’s wonderful cartoon showing how eutrophication drives extinction through hybridisation in a whitefish species pair in the Swiss Alps.
 Recently, I worked with Scottish government to develop scientific collaborations through which stakeholders can address issues related to salmon aquaculture.
+I am currently working with government agencies and salmon fishery managers in the UK and Ireland to experimentally explore alternatives to stocking hatchery fish.

 Competition and community ecology